NathanYee2005/time-travel-ntyee/zine/intro.md

 They allow you to travel through time so easily.

-I **c**ertainly believe that time travel was best explained in "Back to the Future".
+**I certainly believe that time travel was best explained in "Back to the Future".**